2016 Labour Party leadership election (UK): Aftermath

 Corbyn went on to lead Labour into the 2017 general election, which saw Labour increase its share of the popular vote by 10 percentage points and win 30 more MPs than in 2015.

-Owen Smith rejoined the Shadow Cabinet after the general election, with Corbyn appointing him Shadow Secretary of State for Northern Ireland in June 2017.
+Owen Smith rejoined the Shadow Cabinet following the general election, with Corbyn appointing him Shadow Secretary of State for Northern Ireland in June 2017.

 On 23 March 2018, Corbyn sacked Smith from the Shadow Cabinet after Smith called for a second referendum on EU membership in The Guardian.

-Corbyn led Labour into the 2019 general election, which saw Labour's worst election result since 1935 and a leadership election triggered.
+Corbyn led Labour into the 2019 general election, which saw Labour's defeat and a leadership election triggered.
 Smith announced his decision to stand down as an MP before the election, citing "personal and political reasons" in a letter to Corbyn.